glycojones/privateer/README.md

 # Privateer

-**wwPDB has recently released an update to the database that affects deposited glycoprotein structures.
-These updates affect privateer too.
-Recent github commits to privateerMKIV_noccp4 branch have addressed issues caused by the update that would cause the program to crash via a segmentation fault error, however we can't give a guarantee that we have managed to find all the bugs and therefore fix them.
-We are updating privateer as soon as we discover new issues caused by the update, we also appreciate if we are made aware of the issues discovered by the users.**

 Synopsis: Privateer is a tool for carbohydrate structure validation, re-refinement and graphical analysis.

 Languages: C++11 and Python3 (via pybind11), produces Scheme and Python scripts for use with Coot (https://github.com/pemsley/coot).

 Dependencies: Gemmi (https://github.com/project-gemmi/gemmi), Pybind11 (https://github.com/pybind/pybind11), CMake and a few CCP4 LGPLv3-compatible development libraries.

 ## **Installation instructions:**